- Action Learning

 Professor Katherine Phillips, Paul Calello Professor of Leadership and Ethics, Management Division, Columbia Business School

-On September 11 PSI hosted Connie Wong and her troop for event title.
+On September 11 the Leadership Lab hosted Connie Wong and others from CSW Group for Breaking through Bias: Leadership Tools for Inclusive Organizations.
 During the event the team presented a framework for consideration when finding oneself in difficult situations.
-Is the situation or comment one that you want to address, challenge or ignore (I think that was the 3).
+Is the situation or comment one that you want to address, challenge or ignore.
 Students practiced role-playing what they would say during student generated scenarios where they “tapped-in” to the discussion.
 Students were given a critical framework to use to assess uncomfortable situations, and given the opportunity to practice how to respond and consider the consequences of their chosen strategy to address, challenge or ignore the statements made by others.

 The discussion finished with a short address from Prof. Phillips about how empowering it was to know that there are others in the room that one can seek support from in these situations and that by developing these skills students could affect more change in their own environments.